Adverbs Of Manner

-An adverb of manner indicates the manner in which something occurs.
+An adverb of manner indicates how something occurs.
 It refers to how something is accomplished or done.

 Or